Samuel Hahnemann: Creation of homeopathy

-Hahnemann was dissatisfied with the state of medicine in his time, and particularly objected to practices such as bloodletting.
+Hahnemann was dissatisfied with the state of medicine in his time and particularly objected to practices such as bloodletting.
 He claimed that the medicine he had been taught to practice sometimes did the patient more harm than good:

 My sense of duty would not easily allow me to treat the unknown pathological state of my suffering brethren with these unknown medicines.
 The thought of becoming in this way a murderer or malefactor towards the life of my fellow human beings was most terrible to me, so terrible and disturbing that I wholly gave up my practice in the first years of my married life and occupied myself solely with chemistry and writing.

-After giving up his practice around 1784, Hahnemann made his living chiefly as a writer and translator, while resolving also to investigate the causes of medicine's alleged errors.
+After giving up his practice around 1784, Hahnemann made his living chiefly as a writer and translator while resolving also to investigate the causes of medicine's alleged errors.
 While translating William Cullen's A Treatise on the Materia Medica, Hahnemann encountered the claim that cinchona, the bark of a Peruvian tree, was effective in treating malaria because of its astringency.
-Hahnemann believed that other astringent substances are not effective against malaria and began to research cinchona's effect on the human body by self-application.
+Hahnemann believed other astringent substances were ineffective against malaria and began to research cinchona's effect on the human body by self-application.
 Noting that the drug induced malaria-like symptoms in himself, he concluded that it would do so in any healthy individual.
-This led him to postulate a healing principle: "that which can produce a set of symptoms in a healthy individual, can treat a sick individual who is manifesting a similar set of symptoms."
-This principle, like cures like, became the basis for an approach to medicine which he gave the name homeopathy.
+This led him to postulate a healing principle: "That which can produce a set of symptoms in a healthy individual, can treat a sick individual who is manifesting a similar set of symptoms."
+This principle, like cures like, became the basis for an approach to medicine to which he gave the name homeopathy.
 He first used the term homeopathy in his essay Indications of the Homeopathic Employment of Medicines in Ordinary Practice, published in Hufeland's Journal in 1807.

 Development of homeopathy

 Following up the work of the Viennese physician Anton von Störck, Hahnemann tested substances for the effects they produced on a healthy individual, presupposing (as von Störck had claimed) that they may heal the same ills that they caused.
-His researches led him to agree with von Störck that the toxic effects of ingested substances are often broadly parallel to certain disease states, and his exploration of historical cases of poisoning in the medical literature further implied a more generalised medicinal "law of similars".
+His research led him to agree with von Störck that the toxic effects of ingested substances are often broadly parallel to certain disease states, and his exploration of historical cases of poisoning in the medical literature further implied a more generalised medicinal "law of similars".
 He later devised methods of diluting the drugs he was testing in order to mitigate their toxic effects.
-He claimed that these dilutions, when prepared according to his technique of "potentization" using dilution and succussion (vigorous shaking), were still effective in alleviating the same symptoms in the sick.
+He claimed that these dilutions when prepared according to his technique of "potentization" using dilution and succussion (vigorous shaking), were still effective in alleviating the same symptoms in the sick.
 His more systematic experiments with dose reduction really commenced around 1800–01 when, on the basis of his "law of similars," he had begun using Ipecacuanha for the treatment of coughs and Belladonna for scarlet fever.